andrews-j/AdvancedVector_FinalProject/README.md

 - 27 years is a very long timeframe

 # Conclusions and Further Research
 I've used a handful of different approaches to analyze and visualize this data.
-It has been an exploratory exercise, and my research questions have emerged as I've proceeded, rather than having them fromthe beginning.
+It has been an exploratory exercise, and my research questions have emerged as I've proceeded, rather than having them from the beginning.

 These are some of my observations: